-The role of the board changes as the company grows and the management team becomes more diverse, with a wide range of experts who can contribute to strategy in different ways.
+The role of the boards and management changes as the company grows and the management team becomes more diverse, with a wide range of experts who can contribute to strategy in different ways.

 Many family businesses enjoy this phase as a means of creating funding for the retirement of the founder.
 Other businesses work hard to transcend the tendency towards decline and decay.
-The board may, again, need to become more active (and possibly even forceful) to ensure that management focus their efforts appropriately depending on the owners’ desires for the organisation.
+The board may, again, need to become more active (and possibly even forceful) to ensure that management focuses their efforts appropriately depending on the owner’s desires for the organisation.

-Some not-for-profit businesses look forward to these stages as they will indicate that the mission has been achieved; when a cure is found for cancer most cancer-related charities will focus on transitional arrangements to assist current sufferers, on providing information about the cure and on closing down in an honourable manner.
-A few will move into other disease related work whilst most will seek to exit the marketplace.
-For commercial companies the imperative will be to either create new business streams or to return capital to the shareholders whilst meeting obligations to stakeholders.
-The board must step into their role as the ultimate endorsers of strategy during these phases.
+Some not-for-profit businesses look forward to these stages as they will indicate that the mission has been achieved; when a cure is found for cancer most cancer-related charities will focus on transitional arrangements to assist current sufferers, on providing information about the cure, and on closing down in an honorable manner.
+A few will move into other disease-related work whilst most will seek to exit the marketplace.
+For commercial companies, the imperative will be to either create new business streams or to return capital to the shareholders whilst meeting obligations to stakeholders.
+The board must step into its role as the ultimate endorser of strategy during these phases.

 Julie Garland-McLellan has been internationally acclaimed as a leading expert on board governance.
 See her website and LinkedIn profiles, and get her book Dilemmas, Dilemmas: Practical Case Studies for Company Directors.